AmirWolf87/KPAN_alpha10x/README.md

 1st step:  construct the knowledge graph with data_preparation.py

-2nd step: path-find, train, and evaluate using recommender.py

-3rd step (optional): run baseline/matrix_factorization.py for improving the MF baseline of the KPAN Model
+2nd step: run baseline/matrix_factorization.py for initial MF baseline of the KPAN Model

+3rd step: run baseline/train_mf.py for improving and training the MF

+4rth step:  path-find, train, and evaluate using recommender.py

-*you may also need to run some files separately for creating few needed files.
+*you may also need to run some files separately for creating few needed .pkl files.

 ### Knowledge Graph Construction
 Run data_preparation.py to create relevant dictionaries from the datasets.